claudioc/jingo/README.md

 * In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
 * Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places

-The _alone_ method uses a `username`, a `passwordHash` and optionally an `email`.
+The _local_ method uses an array of `username`, `passwordHash` and optionally an `email`.
 The password is hashed using a _non salted_ SHA-1 algorithm, which makes this method not the safest in the world but at least you don't have a clear text password in the config file.
 To generate the hash, use the `--hash-string` program option: once you get the hash, copy it in the config file.

 You can enable all the authentications options at the same time.
-The `alone` is disabled by default.
+The `local` is disabled by default.

 The _authorization_ section of the config file has two keys: `anonRead` and `validMatches`.
 If the `anonRead` is true, then anyone who can access the wiki can read anything.